vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Be present in all things and thankful for all things." - Maya Angelou

-## Success and Achievement - V1

-> 1. "The greatest weapon in any battle is patience." - Anonymous

 ## Motivation and Inspiration - V1

 > 1. - "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett